Quantum Network Discrimination: Introduction

-The case of discriminating between two quantum channels is much more complex as one can also choose the input of the channels in order to facilitate the discrimination.
-In particular this additional freedom allows to pick the inputs adaptively based on earlier outputs of the channel.
-Consequently, determining the asymptotically optimal error in this case has long remained an open problem.
-Recently, a series of works has finally lead to significant progress on the problem, in particular in the asymmetric asymptotic Stein's setting~\cite{BHKW,wang2019resource,fang2019chain}.
+The case of discriminating between two quantum channels is much more complex because one can also choose the input of the channels in order to facilitate the discrimination.
+In particular, when multiple copies or uses are available, this additional freedom allows to pick the inputs adaptively based on earlier outputs of the channel.
+Consequently, determining the asymptotically optimal error in this setting has long remained an open problem.
+Recently, a series of publications has finally lead to significant progress on the problem, in particular in the asymmetric asymptotic Stein's setting~\cite{BHKW,wang2019resource,fang2019chain}.
 While it was known that in the classical setting adaptive strategies and even jointly distributed channel inputs do not lead to any advantage~\cite{Hayashi09}, general converse bounds in the quantum setting were only recently shown in~\cite{BHKW}, which in particular allowed to extend the classical result to classical-quantum channels, see also~\cite{BHKW2}.
-However, leaving open the possibility of advantages due to joint input states or adaptive strategies over product state inputs.
-Subsequent work showed that in the Stein's setting the bounds from~\cite{BHKW} are indeed optimal~\cite{wang2019resource} and that adaptive strategies do not outperform parallel strategies with entangled inputs~\cite{fang2019chain}.
+Subsequent work then showed that in the Stein's setting the bounds from~\cite{BHKW} are indeed optimal also for general channels~\cite{wang2019resource} and that adaptive strategies do not outperform parallel strategies with entangled inputs~\cite{fang2019chain}.
 However, generally, entangled inputs are necessary and give an advantage over product state inputs~\cite{fang2019chain}.
 A close investigation of the power of adaptive strategies in several settings followed in~\cite{salek2020adaptive}.